UO Blogs: Creating accessible content

 Table row properties window: Row type set to Header, Alignment none

-5. Select the Row Properties drop-down menu
+5. Select the Row type drop-down menu

 6. Select Header